asyrjasalo/RESTinstance/README.md

 Running the above assumes you have `node` and `npx` installed in your system.

-After started, you can also debug requests and responses via web browser at [localhost:2525](http://localhost:2525/imposters).
+After started, you can debug requests and responses by tests in web browser at [localhost:2525](http://localhost:2525/imposters).

-Then, run acceptance tests as following:
+Then run the acceptance tests as following:

     nox -s atest

-You know, having a virtualenv even for generating libdoc is not a bad idea:
+You know, having a virtualenv even for generating libdoc - why not a bad idea:

     nox -s docs